AnoushkaHN/ArticleTranslator/README.md

 # Article Translator

-Drive Link -

-The folder named "Article Translator" on Google Drive contains the report of this project along with a zip file conatining the code.
+[Drive Link](https://drive.google.com/drive/folders/1uBi3YmFzJgmwJXfD9v7abjCefMRV4Wxf?usp=sharing) - In this drive link there is a folder named "Article Translator" on Google Drive contains the report of this project along with a zip file conatining the code.
 Download the zip file onto your system, unzip and execute the code.

 ## Dataset